-Anticipated environmental risks and impacts due to schools will include fugitive dust emissions from demolition of existing structures, dust emissions ( $PM{10}$ & $PM{2.5}$ ) during site preparation & excavation of foundations; asbestos containing wastes occurrence and disposal, emissions from the operation of construction machines, cement mixing equipment; fugitive emissions from vehicles running to the construction sites and transporting construction materials; fugitive emissions during the unloading of cement bags; fugitive emissions during mixing of cement with other building materials; exhaust gaseous emissions ( $NO_2$ , $SO_2$ , CO, un-burnt hydrocarbons) from DG sets and construction equipment; noise generation during demolition and construction activities, improper disposal of wastes, spillage of fuel oil, used oil and untreated sewage from construction sites, contamination of soil from improper storage of fuel oil and disposal of raw sewage and solid wastes.
+Anticipated environmental risks and impacts due to schools will include fugitive dust emissions from demolition of existing structures, dust emissions (PM{10} & $PM{2.5}$) during site preparation & excavation of foundations; asbestos containing wastes occurrence and disposal, emissions from the operation of construction machines, cement mixing equipment; fugitive emissions from vehicles running to the construction sites and transporting construction materials; fugitive emissions during the unloading of cement bags; fugitive emissions during mixing of cement with other building materials; exhaust gaseous emissions (NO2, SO2, CO, unburnt hydrocarbons) from DG sets and construction equipment; noise generation during demolition and construction activities, improper disposal of wastes, spillage of fuel oil, used oil and untreated sewage from construction sites, contamination of soil from improper storage of fuel oil and disposal of raw sewage and solid wastes.
 Presence of labour will increase the SEA/SH and GBV risks for school students, women and adolescent girls in schools and villages.
 Construction activities will result in temporary reduction in access to school facilities, roads, and other public facilities causing inconvenience to road users, residents, school students and neighbouring communities.
 Some schools will need to move students into temporary school structures (as the old structures will be demolished).

-Environmental and Social Management Plan (ESMP) based on the generic ESMP for schools provided as guidance with this ESMF will be implemented to mitigate the anticipated risks and impacts during design, pre-construction and construction stages of the schools.
+Site specific Environmental and Social Management Plan (ESMP) will be prepared for each of the schools based on the generic ESMP for schools provided as guidance with this ESMF and be implemented to mitigate the anticipated risks and impacts during design, pre-construction and construction stages of the schools.